Skip to content

 The metastore field provides database connection configuration.
 There are two modes:

 Passthrough URI — provide the full SQLAlchemy connection string.
-In dev mode, use uri inline.
-In prod mode, use uriFrom to reference a Kubernetes Secret:
+In Development mode, use uri inline.
+In Staging or Production, use uriFrom to reference a Kubernetes Secret:

 spec: